MajidAkh/datascientist_train_demand/README.md

 ```
 ### Data analysis

 The data analysis performed is in the "data_analysis" notebook.
-I did not find any outliers, the data was really already processed very well initially.
+I did not find any outliers, the data was already processed initially.

 Among other things, I deleted all the values at -1 for the "od_number_of_similar_X_hours".

-Also two columns were identical, if I remember correctly they were the sale_month and sale_week columns I made the correction.
+Also two columns were identical, if I remember correctly it was the sale_month and sale_week columns I made the correction.

 ### Model training